pyeumonia/pyeumonia/README.md

 # Pyeumonia

-This program is in private beta, but it's open source, if there is some error(s) in your code, please submit an issue to [Github](https://github.com/pyeumonia/pyeumonia/issues).
+This program is in beta and open source, if there is some error(s) in your code, please submit an issue to [Github](https://github.com/pyeumonia/pyeumonia/issues).

 A covid-19 api to get the latest data from [DXY](https://ncov.dxy.cn/ncovh5/view/pneumonia).